Ceramic Dictionary

 es: FLORERO

-Vase is an open container that can be made of different products, glass, porcelain, ceramics and metal and is made to hold cut flowers in water for ornamentation.
+Vase is an open container that can be made of different products, glass, porcelain, ceramics and metal and is made to hold cut flowers in water for decoration.

 ca: VENTILACIÓ